venth/aws-adfs/README.md

                                       default one configured server side.
 Known
                                       Duo factors that can be used with aws-adfs are "Duo Push", "Phone Call", and "WebAuthn Security Key".
+Only supported with Duo
+                                      Universal Prompt.
       --duo-device TEXT               Use a specific Duo device, overriding the default one configured server side.
 Depends
                                       heavily on the Duo factor used.
 Known Duo devices that can be used with aws-adfs are "phone1" for "Duo Push" and "Phone Call" factors.
 For "WebAuthn Security Key" factor,
                                       it is always "None".
+Only supported with Duo Universal Prompt.
       --help                          Show this message and exit.
     ```
     ```